msunji/puppeteer-dividends/README.md

 A web scraper built with Puppeteer and Node.js that routinely checks Philippine Stock Market (PSE) Edge for any dividend announcements.

 ## What is this for?
-I'm currently learning how to manage a stock portfolio in my free time and have been wanting to keep track of companies making cash dividend announcements.
-Instead of having to manually check PSE Edge everyday, I decided I'd write a simple tool to scrape this data at a set time during the week and have the data sent to me through email.
+This tool helps keep track of PSE cash dividend announcements.
+Instead of having to manually check the PSE Edge Company Announcements page daily, this tool scrapes the page for relevant announcements and sends the results through email.

+Announcements are generally made on weekdays and during trading hours - often in the afternoon, from what I've noticed.
+As such, the script is run around the end of trading hours.

+## V1 Notes
-Currently, in this first iteration, I'd like this scraper to function like so:
+In the first iteration, I'd like this scraper to function like so:
 - [x] Set up Puppeteer script to go to the **Company Announcements** page on PSE Edge
 - [x] Only show results for Dividend Announcements (the "Template Name" is called **Declaration of Cash Dividends**)
 - [x] Set search results to a specific time (fixed date for now, should change this later so it checks for day-of announcements)